 Ophthalmologists & Glaucoma Specialists located in Los Angeles, Culver City, CA & Torrance, CA

 Both cataracts and glaucoma are largely age-related conditions, and their co-occurrence is fairly common.
 If you have both conditions, it becomes a balancing act to figure out what's best for the health of your eye, your vision, and your comfort.
-As a glaucoma specialist, Daniel Krivoy, MD, works diligently to help his patients find the ideal solution, which may include surgical procedures to address the glaucoma and remove the cataracts at the same time.
+Glaucoma specialists, Daniel Krivoy, MD, and the team at Los Angeles Glaucoma Group, work diligently to help their patients find the ideal solution, which may include surgical procedures to address glaucoma and remove cataracts at the same time.
 To learn more, call the office in Los Angeles, California.

 Cataracts aren’t harmful, but they can interfere with your vision as you grow older.
 In fact, by age 80, more than half of Americans either have some degree of cataracts, or they’ve had surgery for cataracts.

 Cataracts affect the lens in your eye, which is located behind your iris and pupil.
 Your lens is largely made up of water and protein, but as you age, the protein may clump together, interfering with how light passes through your lens.